keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_09-07-2020.md

 * However, in some cases, the source of the infection was impossible to identify.

-* In <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Generalaudience2_en" target="_ blank">our last narrative</a>, we have showed you an example of major local transmission of the virus concentrated in Vienna.
+* In <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Generalaudience2_en" target="_ blank">our last narrative</a>, we have shown you an example of major local transmission of the virus concentrated in Vienna.

 * In this group of infections, apart from six patients, our collaborators at AGES has assigned all the sequenced samples to two epidemological clusters: "A" and "AL".